 Follow steps below to access UEFI settings to disable legacy secure boot control in Windows 10, 8.1 and Windows 8.
 Note that the Secure Boot option must be set to "Disabled" or "Off" to allow you to boot from external media correctly.

-Now you will be presented with the Chose an option screen.
+- Now you will be presented with the Choose an option screen.
 Simply select Troubleshoot and then Advanced options in Troubleshoot.

 Note: Depending on the motherboard's BIOS/EFI firmware, the Secure Boot option will be found on the "Boot", "Security", or "Authentication" page.